 That said, since the temporary visa is only valid for one year, after which you can swap it for a Chile permanent residence permit with no physical residence requirement, theoretically, you’d only have to pay tax for one year.

-However, there are definitely ways to structure your finances in a way to dramatically lower your tax burden for that year.
+However, there are ways to structure your finances to lower your tax burden for that year dramatically.

-But keep in mind that if you want to work towards citizenship, you’ll need to spend the majority of your time in Chile, which means being a tax resident for a minimum of six years.
+But keep in mind that if you want to work towards citizenship, you’ll need to spend most of your time in Chile, which means being a tax resident for at least six years.

-Even if you’re not a resident, you’ll be taxed on your Chilean-sourced income, be it a director’s salary or rental profits.
+Even if you’re not a resident, you’ll be taxed on your Chilean-sourced income, whether a director’s salary or rental profits.

 But here’s the great news:

 Chile offers a year tax break during your first three years of residency with only your Chilean-source income taxed.
-It’s possible to get a further three-year extension which makes Chile a good pit stop, if not a permanent home.
+Getting a further three-year extension is possible, making Chile a good pit stop, if not a permanent home.